3dem/emhub/docs/developer_guide/content.rst

 This section explains how one can modify EMHub pages or add new ones, and how to extend the REST API.
-In general, EMHub pages require corresponding "content" functions that prepare the data to be presentedi, so these may need to be created or modified in support.
+In general, EMHub pages require corresponding "content" functions that prepare the data to be presented, so these may need to be created or modified in support.
 Pages are implemented as Jinja templates, so it will be necessary to learn at least `some of the basics
 <https://jinja.palletsprojects.com/en/3.1.x/templates/>`_.